oelison/ioBroker.mediola-gateway/README.md

 -   user and password login to mediola
 -   WIR system added (Thanks to Keulehd)
+-   BK and NY system added (Thanks to line)
 -   pull data added for not pushed states

 ### 0.1.4 (2023-05-20)